How are vaccines made?

 Process of vaccine development

 People critical of vaccines often cite issues related to how a vaccine is made, such as the amount of time a vaccine has been tested, the number of people who received it, and the ingredients in the vaccines.
-An understanding of the vaccine development process may help alleviate some of these concerns.
+However, the vaccine development process is robust.
+Find out more about how vaccines are developed.

 Licensure, recommendations and requirements